Rintarooo/MDVRP_MHA/README.md

 ```

 Now you can test with `or`, `to` and `ga` option.
-You can see the result score in `Csv` dir.
+You can see the result score by running `cd Csv/ && ./run.sh` dir.
 <br><br>

 ### inference phase(with 1 test data manually)